-On the other hand, when the frontal lobes of the brain are exercised more frequently through mindfulness, visualizations, meditation, deep breathing, neuro-linguisitic programming, yoga, etc., then all neurotransmitters, systems and organs in the body will function more optimally and stress will be reduced.
+On the other hand, when the frontal lobes of the brain are exercised more frequently through mindfulness, visualizations, meditation, deep breathing, neuro-linguistic programming, yoga, etc., then all neurotransmitters, systems, and organs in the body will function more optimally and stress will be reduced.
 So healing can go both ways.
 Rewiring the brain can help you overcome the conditions in the 12 types of stress.
-As I see it, eating healthy, living green, replenishing nutrients, addressing the 12 types of stress and limbic system retraining all support one another and each is an important cog in the process.
+As I see it, eating healthy, living green, replenishing nutrients, addressing the 12 types of stress, and limbic system retraining all support one another, and each is an important cog in the process.

-In my own life, I recovered from anxiety attacks, depression, alcoholism, drug addiction, nicotine addiction, caffeine addiction, sugar and carb addiction by making changes in my diet, living a green lifestyle and correcting nutritional deficiencies.
-I have 25 years of craving-free sobriety, which is quite simply a miracle, considering I was a chronic addict who lived in the bar.
+In my own life, I recovered from crippling anxiety attacks, depression, alcoholism, drug addiction, nicotine addiction, caffeine addiction, sugar and carb addiction by making changes in my diet, living a green lifestyle, and correcting nutritional deficiencies.
+I have more than 30 years of craving-free sobriety, which is quite simply a miracle, considering I was a chronic addict who lived in the bar.

 Limbic system retraining does not oppose or cancel out other methods that promote health and vice versa.
 They are each interconnected and compliment and support one another when used in conjunction.
 All are needed to reach the goal.

-So, although I believe both Annie and Ashok have a program that will heal an impaired limbic system, I think it's possible that the primary problem may lie in the frontal lobes of the brain, rather than the limbic system itself, since one of the primary roles of the frontal lobes is to inhibit our old brain structures.
-It may be that the reason these programs work is because they restore normalcy to the frontal lobes, which consequently restores normalcy to the limbic system.
+So, although I believe both Annie and Ashok have a program that can help heal an impaired limbic system, I think it’s possible that the primary problem may lie in the frontal lobes of the brain, rather than the limbic system itself since one of the primary roles of the frontal lobes is to inhibit our old brain structures.
+It may be that the reason these programs work is that they restore normalcy to the frontal lobes, which consequently restores normalcy to the limbic system.
 The more the frontal lobes are activated, then the more the amygdala and other structures in the fight or flight system diminish in their capacity.